Seeking favours, Trump asked Ukraine president to investigate Biden

 Zelenskiy assured Trump that his next prosecutor general “will be 100% my person” and “will look into the situation.”

-Zelenskiy, a former comedian, then volunteered that the last time he visited the United States, “I stayed at the Trump Tower,” one of the president’s businesses.
+Zelenskiy, a former comedian, then volunteered that the last time he visited New York, he stayed at Trump Tower.
+He told Ukrainian media later that he thought only Trump’s side of their phone call would be published.

 “I also want to ensure you that we will be very serious about the case and will work on the investigation,” Zelenskiy added.